nextflow-io/nextflow/docs/process.md

 This approach allows input files to be staged in the task directory with a name that is coherent with the current execution context.

 :::{tip}
 In most cases, you won't need to use dynamic file names, because each task is executed in its own directory, and input files are automatically staged into this directory by Nextflow.
 This behavior guarantees that input files with the same name won't overwrite each other.

-An example of when you may have to deal with that is when you have many input files in a task, and some of these files may have the same filename.
-In this case, a solution would be to use the `stageAs` option.
+The above example is useful specifically when there are potential file name conflicts within a single task.
 :::

-### Input type `env`
+### Input environment variables (`env`)

 The `env` qualifier allows you to define an environment variable in the process execution context based on the input value.
 For example: